ATLAS-Space-Operations/rust-freedom-api/README.md

 ### Container

-There is however another complexity that exists in the return types of API methods.
-You will note that what is returned by a given method call is of type `Self::Container<T>` rather than simply type `T`.
+You will note that what is returned by the `get_` methods of the API is of type `Self::Container<T>` rather than simply type `T`.
 This complexity is required since there are multiple API clients, most notably the default [`Client`] and the `CachingClient` (available via the `caching` feature flag).
 The caching